cllebrun/ibm-cloud-platform-handsOn/labs/1.1 Lab Node.js - add Watson TTS in a Node.js web app/README.md

 # Step 3 - Change a file locally

-1. In your file directory, open **public/index.html** with a code editor such as Sublime or Notepad++
+1. In your file directory, open and edit **public/index.html** using a code editor such as Sublime or Notepad++

-1. Remove the text (l19-20) and add a Text Area and a Button:
+1. Remove the text (l19-20) and add a Text Area and a Button on the UI:

 1. Remove: